vincenzoaellis/malaviR/README.md

 Identifying sister lineages from a given node
 ---------------------------------------------

 Phylogenetic inference into the MalAvi lineages is difficult due to the limited sequence data available.
-The best one can do is often to study sister lineages in the phylogeny that are linked by well supported nodes.
+Often, the best one can do is to study sister lineages in the phylogeny that are linked by well supported nodes.
 The function `sister_taxa()` gives a list of lineages on either side of a specific node in a phylogeny.

 ``` r
 ## simulate a phylogenetic tree with 10 taxa using the rtree() function in the ape package